 Hanging skin on the underside of the arm with loss of skin tone frequently occurs following extensive weight loss.
 The loose skin is sometimes associated with fat deposits from the elbow up.
 The arm lift is a procedure that is performed to remove excess skin and some fat in order to restore a more youthful appearance in the arm.
 A scar is left along the length of the upper, inner arm where it is hidden whenever your arms are by your side.
 Liposuction—another body contouring procedure—is a good alternative to an arm lift for those with good skin tone and disproportionate amounts of fat.

 The Arm Lift Procedure

-The arm lift, or brachioplasty, takes between two to three hours to perform.
+Performed by board-certified plastic surgeon Tiffany McCormack, MD, the arm lift (or brachioplasty) takes between two to three hours.
 Some liposuction is commonly done as well as removal of excess skin.
 The incisions are closed with absorbable sutures.
 Often, a drain tube is left in each arm.
 Each patient is placed in a compression garment to help minimize swelling.